ianmackenzie/elm-units/README.md

     = Tick Duration
 ```

-Then take the value returned by the `onAnimationFrameDelta` subscription and
+Then take the value returned by the `onAnimationFrameDelta` subscription (which
-convert it to a `Duration` using the `milliseconds` function:
+is a value in milliseconds) and convert it to a `Duration` using the
+`milliseconds` function:

 ```elm
 subscriptions model =